AviatrixSystems/Docs/HowTos/insane_mode.rst

 What is the deployment logical diagram?
 -------------------------------------------

-Datacenter deployment is shown in the diagram below with redundancy, where R1 and R2 are two edge routers that connect to VGW over
+Datacenter deployment is shown in the diagram below with redundancy, where R1 and R2 are two edge routers that connected to VGW over
 DX.
-R3 and R4 are two routers connect to inside the datacenter.
+R3 and R4 are two routers connect to the inside of the datacenter.
 Aviatrix CloudN also runs a BGP session with R3 and R4 to collect datacenter routes.
 VGW is only used to terminate DX.
 Aviatrix gateway and on-prem appliance CloudN run a BGP session to propagate on-prem routes to the Transit VPC.
 IPSEC tunnels are also built between the two.